mhanberg/temple/guides/getting-started.md

 ## Configuration

-Temple works out of the box without any configuration, but here are a couple of conifg options that you could need to use.
+Temple works out of the box without any configuration, but here are a couple of config options that you could need to use.

 ### Engine